-The unrealized gain for the common and non-redeemable preferred stock portfolio totaled \$7 million at March 31, 2005 and was comprised entirely of unrealized gains.
-This is compared to an unrealized gain for the common and non-redeemable preferred stock portfolio totaling \$9 million at December 31, 2004, which was also comprised entirely of unrealized gains.
+The unrealized gain for the common and non-redeemable preferred stock portfolio totaled \$9 million at June 30, 2005 and was comprised entirely of unrealized gains.
+This is compared to an unrealized gain totaling \$9 million at December 31, 2004, which was also comprised entirely of unrealized gains.

 Our portfolio monitoring process identifies and evaluates fixed income and equity securities whose carrying value may be other than temporarily impaired.
 The process includes a quarterly review of all securities using a screening process to identify those securities whose fair value compared to amortized cost for fixed income securities or cost for equity securities is below established thresholds for certain time periods, or which are identified through other monitoring criteria such as ratings downgrades or payment defaults.
+We also recognize impairment on securities in an unrealized loss position for which we do not have the intent and ability to hold until recovery.